drcarenhan/COMP90042_2024/README.md

 **Leaderboard Submission Format**

+[JHL: there's implication if we make it optional, this means they won't have a 'final evaluation' results that they can report]
 Joining the competition on Codalab is optional.
 The Codalab competition link will be announced on Canvas at a later date (16 April).

 You must use your student.unimelb.edu.au address email to join the competition (via the “Participate” tab), and you are not permitted to join the competition with multiple email accounts.